mszep/pandoc_resume/resume.md

 ----------

 ### Maxwell Health (Boston, MA)
+**Associate Director, Senior Infrastructure Engineer**; 1/2019 — Present

+  * Team lead for the infrastructure team
+  * Met the needs of internal customers by providing well documented, well maintained, highly available services.
+  * Make proper technical choices based on business needs
+  * Continuously improve logging and monitoring of services
+  * Migrated from KOPS to EKS for kubernetes services

-**Infrastructure Engineer**; 8/2016 — Present
+**Infrastructure Engineer**; 8/2016 — 1/2019

-  * Lead project to use Terraform to architect infrastructure on AWS, allowing for disaster recovery and easier deployment
+  * Lead project to use Terraform to manage infrastructure on AWS, allowing for disaster recovery and easier deployment
+  * Designed event message store using elasticsearch and logstash
+  * Redesigned mongodb deployment for rapid, automated recovery of lost nodes
-  * Migrate services from ElasticBeanstalk and legacy systems into Kubernetes
+  * Migrate services from legacy systems into Kubernetes
   * Deploy new services in Docker onto Kubernetes using helm
   * Assist in architecture of microservices and best practices
   * Help teams make supportable, manageable services.